lailaalfisyah/tech-prep-binar/backend-mock-test/README.md

 Runs the app in the development mode.\
 You can test the API in Postman.

+Before run the app, run the database server first.\
+You can use XAMPP as one of MySQL DBMS.\
+Then create a database on your local computer and adjust it in `config/config.json`.

 ## API for Authentication

 ### Register